Betsy

 Hill does it, again

-Siting in a t-shirt in a cosy Melbourne studio, race-caller Matt Hill is a long way from the glorious spectacle of the Winter Olympics in Milan.
+Sitting in a t-shirt in a cosy Melbourne studio, race-caller Matt Hill is a long way from the glorious spectacle of the Winter Olympics in Milan.
 Hill has again shown why he is an elite broadcaster, calling events with aplomb.
 Calling sports outside of racing has been a passion for Hill as he has established himself as a rising star of the AFL calling ranks.
-Which reminds us of the story of one ambitious type who was willing to join channel 9 so they could cover the Olympics, and the other sports in their stable, only to be told thanks, but no thanks.
+Which reminds us of the story of one ambitious type who was willing to join Channel 9 so they could cover the Olympics, and the other sports in their stable, only to be told thanks, but no thanks.

 Tags: Australian Turf ClubCiaron MaherHobart CupMark ZahraMatt ChapmanMatt Hill